1. Help Center

 What if...?

-Ultimately, our loans are asset-backed, and that means every single one of your investments is secured against UK property* - and even then, we only allow a maximum 75% LTV (Loan to Value).
-Don't forget, Kuflink co-invests up to 5% alongside you on Select-Invest deals - giving a further buffer.
-In the most extreme circumstances, if a borrower is ultimately unable to repay their loan, then we have a legal charge on the property and are able to sell it to recoup funds.
-In the highly unlikely event that we were only able to achieve 75% of the RICS-approved valuation at auction (notwithstanding associated costs), we would still be able to repay our investors every penny.
+Ultimately, our loans are asset-backed, and that means every single one of your investments is secured on fixed charge (e.g. property) and/or floating charge* - and even then, we only allow a maximum 75% LTV (Loan to Value).
+In the most extreme circumstances, if a borrower is ultimately unable to repay their loan.
+In the highly unlikely event that we were only able to achieve 75% of the RICS-approved valuation at auction (notwithstanding associated costs), our aim is to try to return investors capital in full.

 Lender/Investor Risk Warning